-When hot fats, oils and grease (FOG) enters the sewer it begins to cool and harden within the pipes.
+When hot fats, oils and grease (FOG) enter the sewer it begins to cool and harden within the pipes.
 This builds up over time and can cause a sewer blockage, which can lead to a flood in, or around your home.

 FOG poured down the sink from food preparation, cooking, food waste and cleaning of dishes and cutlery cause sink blockages.
 These include meats, fats, dairy products, cooking oil, butter, gravy, sauces, salad dressings, starch water, baked goods, and lard.